cckwes/xta/README.md

 - you'll need to have docker and docker-compose installed in your machine
 - clone this repo
 - replace the `FIXER_API_KEY` with the API key that you have
+- _Note: Please make sure you have a paid subscription plan, or else you'll get `base_currency_access_restricted` error_
 - spin up the server by

 ```shell